AsandaM/AsandaTheCurious/README.md

 ## About me

- I'm Asanda Majola..A 23 year old junior front end web developer from Durban,South Africa.
+ I'm Asanda Majola.A junior front-end web developer from Durban, South Africa.

-- ☞ ☞ I'm a dude whose passionate about web development especially all things related to UI/UX which sort of makes me biased towards front-end web development.
+- ☞ ☞ I'm a dude who is passionate about web development especially all things related to UI/UX which sort of makes me biased towards front-end web development.

 - The sources of my inspiration stem from the fact that front-end web development requires a developer to abstract away any complexities that hide behind user interfaces in order to offer a rewarding user experience to an end-user.

-- JavaScript is my go-to langauage for web development.
+- JavaScript is my go-to language for web development.

-- Angular<img width=15 alt="Angular logo" src="https://user-images.githubusercontent.com/89397749/235459990-86171797-1549-43a4-b9b4-ce3e60480358.png">  is my preferred JavaScript framework for creating interactive user interfaces for complex business web applications, due to preconfigured libraries and tools that support reactive programming , built-in route mechanism and client-server communications amongst other features.
+- Angular<img width=15 alt="Angular logo" src="https://user-images.githubusercontent.com/89397749/235459990-86171797-1549-43a4-b9b4-ce3e60480358.png">  is my preferred JavaScript framework for creating interactive user interfaces for complex business web applications, due to preconfigured libraries and tools that support reactive programming, built-in route mechanism, and client-server communications amongst other features.

 ## My tech stack